Volcano Bay is the only water park that is part of Universal Studios in Orlando, Florida. The park opened in 2016 to

 Is Volcano Bay Suitable For Toddlers?

-Volcano Bay is extremely family-friendly much like the other two Universal parks there are areas that are designed for younger children and toddlers.
+Volcano Bay is very family-friendly.
+However, much like the other two Universal parks, some areas are more suited to younger children and toddlers than others.

-This area which is referred to as ‘Tot Tiki Reef’ is clearly signposted around the park and on the maps.
-While there is no designated seating at that area you can find 2 sections nearby at either side of the Honu Ika Moana ride.
+This area, referred to as ‘Tot Tiki Reef’, is signposted around the park and on maps.
+While there is no designated seating in that area, you can find two sections nearby on either side of the Honu Ika Moana ride.

 There is also an area, “Runamukka Reef’ where you’ll find a mini playground built with small water slides, geysers and fountains for little ones to play in.
 Nearby you will find the Honu Ika Moana ride and Whakiwaiwai eats in the River Village area located to the right of the entrance.